This post was updated on February 16th, 2021

 My own success in beating PCOS spurred me to create my free 30-Day PCOS Diet Challenge.
 This live event has now helped hundreds of thousands of women around the world in ways I never could’ve imagined when I first sat down to share what I’d learned.

-Having worked as a health coach for several years now, what I’ve come to realize is that the specifics of my experience can be generalized for just about anyone just by helping them learn which foods to eat with PCOS.
+Having worked as a health coach for several years now, what I’ve come to realize is that while we all may have a few unique dietary requirements, there are many generalized recommendations about which foods to eat with PCOS, that help just about anyone.

 And that’s what this article’s about.